tsuACM/truman_acm_website/_pages/hacktruman.markdown

 There will be Steam and Amazon gift cards available as prizes!

-# Prompt: To Be Added
+# Prompt: Generator

-Teams will build their projects based on a simple theme.
-This theme will be made available at the kickoff.
+Teams will build their projects based the theme.
+The theme for this year is "Generator" - teams must build and project that generates something.
+It could be maps, images, stories, or anything else.

+# Submission

+Projects will be due on November 14th.
+Don't forget to have your projects uploaded to GitHub.
+Submission form to be added.

+[Rubric]: {{site.baseurl}}/assets/hackathon/ACMHackathonInformation2023.pdf